shopware/docs/products/paas/elasticsearch.md

 ## Enable Elasticsearch

 Ultimately, activate Elasticsearch by setting the environment variable `SHOPWARE_ES_ENABLED` to `1`.
-You can enable this by adding it to your `.platform.app.yaml` file.
+You can either do that by uncommenting the corresponding line in `platformsh-env.php` or setting it in the [variables](./setup-template.md#variables) section of the app configuration.